intelliot/x-address-proposal/src/README.md

 ## Questions

-Below is a list of questions to be addressed as a result of this requirements document:
+Below is a list of questions and answers:

 ### Should the format include both a source and a destination tag?